-- In the case of a Regulation S securities seller who is a dealer or a person receiving any remuneration, a resale cannot be knowingly made to a US citizens prior to the end of the relevant distribution compliance period.
-A confirmation stating the applicable securities law restrictions must be sent to any other dealer or person receiving selling compensation person.
+- In the case of a Regulation S securities seller who is a dealer or a person receiving any remuneration, a resale cannot be knowingly made to a U.S. citizen prior to the end of the relevant distribution compliance period.
+A confirmation stating the applicable securities law restrictions must be sent to any other dealer or person receiving compensation.

 - No special compensation can be paid if the seller is an officer or director of the issuer.

 - The safe harbour is not available to “affiliates” of the Reg S issuer, except where affiliation arises solely from the status of the Regulation S seller as an officer or director.
-An “affiliate” is any person that controls – or in the past controlled – by or had such control with the company that issued the Reg S securities.
-The definition of control here means actual control, such as having 10% or more of the voting rights in the company, even though other features show one doesn’t have full control.
+An “affiliate” is any person that controls – or has previously controlled –the company that issued the Reg S securities.
+“Control” is defined as having 10% or more of the voting rights in the company, even if other features show one does not have full control.

 - Regulation S transactions, as seen above as well, must be undertaken by a “designated offshore securities market” in a Reg S transaction not pre-arranged with a citizen of the United States or in a transaction with a non-US purchaser (like European or Asian), also outside the US when the purchase order was undertaken.

-- In additional to the above Reg S rules, caution and attention must be forthcoming to ensure that the transaction vis-à-vis the companies and the Reg S rules does not involve an arrangement to elude the Reg S Securities Act rules of registration, including for the purpose of washing off transfer restrictions.
+- In addition to the above Reg S rules, caution and attention must be forthcoming to ensure that the transaction, vis-à-vis the companies and the Reg S rules, does not involve an arrangement to elude the Reg S Securities Act rules of registration, including for the purpose of washing off transfer restrictions.

-Prospectus’s team can help structure your Regulation S Offering.
-Our seasoned professional team has many years both writing Reg S prospectus and offering documents for companies worldwide.
+Prospectus.com’s team can help structure your Regulation S Offering.
+Our seasoned professionals have many years of writing both Reg S prospectus and offering documents for companies worldwide.

 - How to Write a Prospectus